-The educational content of the educational field Mathematics and its Application is divided into four thematic areas.
+The educational content of the educational field Mathematics and Its Applications is divided into four thematic areas.
 During the Stage 1 thematic area of Numbers and Numerical Operations, which is followed up and expanded upon at Stage 2 by the thematic area Numbers and Variables, pupils study three components of arithmetic operations: the ability to perform operations, algorithmic understanding (why an operation is performed in the manner presented), and understanding meaning (the ability to relate an operation to real-life situations).
 Pupils learn to collect data by through measurements, estimates, calculations and rounding.
 They are acquainted with the concept of variables and their role in applying mathematics to practical situations.

-In the next thematic area, Dependencies, Relationships and Working with Data, pupils learn to recognise various types of changes and dependencies related to common phenomena from real life, and familiarize themselves with their mathematical representation.
-They study changes and dependencies found in familiar phenomena, and learn that change can mean both increase and decrease and that change can have zero value.
+In the next thematic area, Dependencies, Relations and Working with Data, pupils learn to recognise various types of changes and dependencies related to common phenomena from real life, and familiarize themselves with their mathematical representations.
+They study changes and dependencies found in familiar phenomena, and learn that a change can be not only an increase and decrease but that it can have a zero value as well.
 Pupils analyse these changes and dependencies using tables, diagrams and graphs, construct them using simple examples and express them using mathematical descriptions, or, if circumstances allow, model them using appropriate software or graphic calculators.
 An examination of these dependencies leads to understanding the concept of functions.